twoflypig/DrQA/README.md

+#  Introduce

 This is a tensorflow version using DrQA model from  Reading Wikipedia to answer Opendomain questions

+# Dependence:

+​	jieba

+​	tensorflow :1.3

+​	hanziconv

+​

+# Results

+​	on sougou qa set , word-level are 36% ac after 10 epochs

-formate should be like this
+formate should like this

 ```
 ├── input